Why Do Ember Tetra Change Color? Find Out Here

 Should You Be Worried If Ember Tetra Change Their Color?

 No, there is no need to be.
-This usually occurs with some Ember Tetra more than others and it does not seem to affect their wellbeing at all.
+This usually occurs with some Ember Tetra more than others and does not seem to affect their wellbeing.
 Yes, you should try to see the reasons behind it.
-If you can see that ember tetra is stressful, then you have to worry.
+If you see that ember tetra is stressful, you have to worry.

 Why Is My Ember Tetra Changing Color?

 There are multiple reasons why your fish may have lost its color or changed colors.
-Genes play a role in the coloring of these tetras so if you bred two bright orange ember tetras together, then they might produce offspring that don’t look as bright!
+Genes play a role in coloring these tetras, so if you bred two bright orange ember tetras together, they might produce offspring that don’t look as bright!

 Stress and Diet